edudouraado/unifor/RLA/unidade1/lista2.md

 	ESCREVA "A categoria é infantil A"
 	SENAO
 	8 >= I1 <= 10 ENTAO
-		ESCREVA "A categoria é infantia B"
+		ESCREVA "A categoria é infantil B"
 		SENAO
 		11 >= I1 <= 13 ENTAO
 			ESCREVA "A categoria é juvenil A"